luckyr13/narrative/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+## Special thanks

+This version of the Narrative Protocol is based on the design created by Sam Williams and Al Morris.